ibm-watson-data-lab/shopping-list-vuejs-pouchdb/tutorial.md

 });
 ```

 It's that simple.
 Next, in index.html, we want to render the `shoppingLists` array.
-This is acheived by with two components:
+This is achieved with two components:

 - the [md-list tag](http://vuematerial.io/#/components/list) from the Vue Material library to render a Material Design list item
 - the [v-for directive](https://vuejs.org/v2/guide/list.html) from the Vue.js library to iterate over each item in the `shoppingLists` array